 - Create a side part and brush bangs to the side.

-- Finish off your style with a spray of hairspray to keep your bangs in place.
+- Finish off your style with a spritz of hairspray to keep your bangs in place.

 Bright, pastel ringlets make this short crop stand out.
 To style a curly pixie, Richman says: